 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

 Cabrillo National Monument is a well-renowned hiking trail in San Diego.
-The park is on the top of a hill at Point Loma in San Diego pays tribute to the Spanish explorer Juan Cabrillo.
-It has a bayside trail about 2 miles long.
+The park is on the top of a hill at Point Loma in San Diego and pays tribute to the Spanish explorer Juan Cabrillo.
+The elevation gain of the trail is 351 feet.
+The trail is generally considered an easy trail to a moderately challenging route.
+The trail has a bayside trail about 2 miles long.
 The Trail is a place to hike or relax and also to see the important habitat for wildlife.
 The state park service here protects the old point Loma lookout and the ruins of the coastal defense fort Rosecrans, a coastal sage scrub ecosystem, and Cabrillo's tidepools.
 Visitors can walk around the lighthouse and the house of the adjacent keeper.
-It has some stunning views over the skyline of San Diego Bay, Coronado, and downtown.
+The trail has some stunning views over the skyline of San Diego Bay, Coronado, and downtown.
 You can enjoy a nice walk down the hill and many interpretive signs to read about the plants around them and the beings that inhabited the area.

 Specialty: